Why Brexit Matters Matters to Your Portfolio

-Foreign markets—such as the FTSE in London, the DAX in Germany, and the CAC in France—have also seen their share of wild swings.
-But their markets are grinding lower than the American one.
+Foreign markets—such as the FTSE in London, the DAX in Germany, and the CAC in France—have also seen their share of wild swings, but their markets are grinding lower than the American one.
 The thinking is that Brexit impacts them more than us.

 Money Changes Everything

+You might be surprised to learn that most economists do not think money is important.
+For them, money is simply the most tradable commodity that makes what would have happened without it (bartering) easier.
 Misguided as this theory is, it created the space the politicians needed to create the single currency.
-However, along with immigration, the lack of control over one’s money could spark the eventual demise of the European experiment.
+However, along with immigration, the lack of control over one’s own money in the UK will spark the eventual demise of the European experiment.

 The Unwinding of the Single Currency